disorder/illness

 Primarily used to manage psychosis

-conditions that affects the mind, and in
+which conditions that affects the mind, and in

 which there has been some loss of contact with reality, often including